edmundwsy/RAST_corridor_planning/README.md

 | GOAL_REACHED      | Drone reached the goal, wait new goal from the goal queue.   | WAIT_TARGET                            |
 | EXIT              | Exit the FSM                                                 |                                        |

-state diagram is shown as follows
+The state diagram of FSM is shown as follows

 ```mermaid
 graph TD